Owners' equity is the ownership interest of shareholders in the assets of a company. Owners equity represents what the owners own outright.

 Potential Leverage Risks

-However, the reverse can be true in a poor economy or if the company is performing poorly for other reasons: in those cases, earnings may not be high enough to justify the cost of funding (interest payments on the borrowed funds).
+However, the reverse can be true in a weak economy or if the company is performing poorly for other reasons: in those cases, earnings may not be high enough to justify the cost of funding (interest payments on the borrowed funds).
 In that case, borrowing costs fall especially heavily upon the owners, illustrating one of the risks of using leverage.

 Risks and Rewards of High Leverage